mattreecebentley/Windows-10-11-Simplifier/readme.md

 * Tells windows to do nothing when the lid of a laptop is closed, if it's plugged in (and to sleep if it's not)
 * Win7's Windows photo viewer is enabled as an option for viewing photos and pictures
 * Enables accent colors on title bars, but not taskbars
-* Sets the Explorer ribbon to be shown by default
+* Pins the Explorer ribbon
 * Turns on Night Light with the on/off times set to 7pm and 7am respectively - (1803 and 1809 only)
 * Changes desktop background to a solid color - plum color by default (OPTIONAL)
 * Reboots once script has finished (OPTIONAL)